lumeland/lume.land/docs/advanced/the-data-model.md

 : The layout file used to render the page.

 [templateEngine](../core/multiple-template-engines.md) `string | string[]`
-: Configure different templates engines to render the page.
+: Configure different template engines to render the page.

 [mergedKeys](../core/merged-keys.md) `Record<string, "array" | "stringArray" | "object">`
 : Configure how some data keys will be merged with the parent data.